MateuszMyalski/socket-terminal/README.md

 2. __echo__ [args] - echo args.
 3. __peers__ - display connected peers.
 4. __msg__ [IPv4] [message] - send message to the provided ip.

+## Known bugs
+1. Address already in use should exit the program
+2. Add sigkill
+3. enter escape does not work